PSMRI/AMRIT-DevOps/amrit-local-setup/README.md

 - MySQL Instance: `localhost:3306`
 - Redis Instance: `localhost:6379`

-If on host the above servies are running then stop the MySql and Redis Instances of your local system.
+**Important:** If these services are already running on your host machine, stop the local MySQL and Redis instances before proceeding.

 ### 2. Schema Management Service Deployment